Congruence Property In Conformal Field Theory: Galois Symmetry of Modular Representations

 defines a modular representation of $\A$ where $\l = p_\A^+/\zeta^3$.
 For $\s \in \AQab$ and $i \in \Pi_\A$, Theorem II (iii) implies that

 Thus \eqref{eq:ratio1} follows as $\w_0 =1$.

 By \eqref{eq:ratio1}, the equivalence of (i) and (ii) is obvious.
-The statement (i) is equivalent to that
+Statement (i) is equivalent to

-Since the anomaly $\a = \frac{p^+_\A}{p^-_\A}$ is a root of unity, and so is $\zeta$.
-By Lemma \ref{app2}, \eqref{eq:zeta invariant1} holds if, and only if, $\zeta^{24} = 1$ or $\a^4 =1$. \end{proof} \begin{remark} {\rm For a modular category $\A$ over $\BC$, it follows from \eqref{eq:charge} that the anomaly of $\A$ is a fourth root of unity is equivalent to its central charge $\bc$ is an integer modulo $8$. } \end{remark}
+Since the anomaly $\a$ is a root of unity, so is $\zeta$.
+By Lemma \ref{app2}, \eqref{eq:zeta invariant1} holds if, and only if, $\zeta^{24} = 1$ or $\a^4 =1$. \end{proof} \begin{remark} {\rm For a modular category $\A$ over $\BC$, it follows from \eqref{eq:charge} that the anomaly of $\A$ being a fourth root of unity is equivalent to its central charge $\bc$ being an integer modulo $8$. } \end{remark}